 With 85 percent of the world‘s transactions still made with cash and checks, there is plenty of room for us to grow and for billions of people to benefit from our innovations as we pursue a world beyond cash.

 Being a great company takes hard work—and we‘re pleased that our efforts haven‘t gone unnoticed.
-Below are just a few examples of the recognition MasterCard received in 2012.
+Below you will find many examples of the recognition that MasterCard has received recently.

 BUSINESS, INNOVATION AND TECHNOLOGY